HtetthuAung283/vehicle-detection-and-tracking/README.md

 2) different search windows sizes (110 x 110), (90 x 90), (64 x 64) and (50 x 50)
 3) overlap of search windows of 75%

+The code for determining of Sliding Windows can be found in function 'slide_windows' in lines 420 through 459 of file lib/helper_vehicle_detection.py.

 This is how search windows look like:

 (left: 64 x 64 without overlap, right: 64 x 64 with 75% overlap)

 ![SearchWindow][image11]    ![SearchWindowOverlap][image12]